-Performance Problems and the Network (1/2) Good GPFS performance typically requires both good network and disk I/O subsystem performance.
+Performance Problems and the Network (1/2)

+Good GPFS performance typically requires both good network and disk I/O subsystem performance.
 When possible, isolating the performance of the network from the disks is a good performance debug approach.

-In general, the network should always be considered as a potential limiting factor for performance (for SAN configurations, we can view fibre channel connections as the network used to get to the disks).
-When looking at network issues there are two important considerations related to how Spectrum Scale currently uses the network: - Currently (as of Nov.
-2018) Spectrum Scale will only establish one TCP/IP socket between each pair of nodes (this connection is on demand, and established for a number of seconds equal to the idleSocketTimeout tunable - 2) When using bonded interfaces, the balance of physical interface usage is dependent on the configuration of bonding (GPFS does not try to balance usage) some exceptions exist, such as FPO workloads and also cases in which very good client side page pool caching can be achieved.
+In general, the network should always be considered as a potential limiting factor for performance\ (for SAN configurations, we can view fibre channel connections as the network used to get to the disks).

+When looking at network issues there are two important considerations related to how Spectrum Scale currently uses the network:

+- 1) Currently (as of up to V5.0.5) Spectrum Scale will only establish one TCP/IP socket between each pair of nodes (this connection is on demand, and established for a number of seconds equal to the idleSocketTimeout tunable) - 2) When using bonded interfaces, the balance of physical interface usage is dependent on the configuration of bonding (GPFS does not try to balance usage)

+\some exceptions exist, such as FPO workloads and also cases in which very good client side page pool caching can be achieved.

-Performance Problems and the Network (2/2) Regarding the balance of physical interface usage with mode=4 (802.3ad) bonding, we can only ensure that send side interface usage will be well balanced for any given node (sending to all destinations) if we ensure that both the MAC addresses and IP addresses yield a balance hash mapping.
-Looking at the options, the most common one (layer 2+3) includes the source port: With xmit_hash_policy=0 (layer 0): source_MAC_address XOR destination_MAC) MODULO slave_count) With xmit_hash_policy=1 (layer 3+4: ((source_port XOR dest_port) XOR ((source_IP XOR dest_IP) AND 0xfff) MODULO slave_count With xmit_hash_policy=2 (layer 2+3: (((source_IP XOR dest_IP) AND 0xffff) XOR (source_MAC XOR destination_MAC)) MODULO slave_count It's not enough to measure single pairs of node to assess performance of the network.
-IBM Spectrum Scale can put a heavy concurrent load on the nodes, so a performance test that measures the network component should be representative of Spectrum Scale's use of the network... which is typically where nsdperf comes in. some exceptions exist, such as FPO workloads and also cases in which very good client side page pool caching can be achieved.
+Performance Problems and the Network (2/2)

+Regarding the balance of physical interface usage with mode=4 (802.3ad) bonding, we can only ensure that send side interface usage will be well balanced for any given node (sending to all destinations) if we ensure that both the MAC addresses and IP addresses yield a balance hash mapping.
+Looking at the options, the most common one (layer 2+3) includes the source port: With xmit\hash\policy=0 (layer 0):